patternfly/patternfly-elements/docs/framework-integration/react.md

 {% endband %}

 {% band header="Adding icing on the cake" %}
-  Right now our app has a single card (pfe-card) with a call-to-action (pfe-cta) link inside it.
+  Right now our app has a single card (pfe-card).
   Beneath that, we have an accordion (pfe-accordion) with the first panel opening after the page loads.
   Let’s make things look a bit nicer by adding in a few more cards and a grid for layout (pfe-layouts).